 And it’s not only hard to find emails, but often documents and email are used in concert on projects, so it makes it doubly hard to see the big picture.
 Project-related emails are stored in Exchange and project-related documents are stored in SharePoint.
 If you don’t remember whether the information was stored in an email or document, it becomes really hard to find what you need, when you need it.
+This way we use the leading WeTransfer Plus alternative, it’s amazing.

 In September harmon.ie announced another solution to add to their arsenal of productivity tools for business users.
 Their newest product addresses the issues that arise specifically from storing emails and documents in multiple places.